Scope of the Platform Grant scheme

 The awards are to provide base-line funding to leading groups and are for periods of up to five years.
 The expectation is that requests will be for between 80 and 140 man months of staff time (research and technical combined) and that resources requested are appropriate to the group's research portfolio.
 The balance between the level of resources requested and support from other sources will be considered during deliberations on the appropriateness of Platform Grant funding.

-Current holders of Platform Grants are allowed the opportunity to renew their award in a seamless manner, subject to competitive peer review.
+Provided that an outline application was submitted ahead of the final outline deadline of 26 May 2017, current holders of Platform Grants had the opportunity to renew their awards in a seamless manner, subject to competitive peer review.
 This is in accordance with the stated aim of the Platform Grant scheme to allow the UK’s internationally leading research groups to undertake longer term and more adventurous research.
-This should ideally be carried out six to twelve months before the end date of a group’s current Platform Grant in order to facilitate a smooth transition into the renewal period.